cthiebaud/openmozart.net/README.md

 The name "MOZART" itself (kind of identity permutation) is replaced by "∅∅∅∅∅∅"

-However, since the permutations are sorted randomly, the name "MOZART" can still appear through the collision of two other permutations: e.g. "TAR·MOZ" then "ART·ZOM".
+However, since the permutations are sorted randomly, the name "MOZART" can still appear through the collision of two other permutations: e.g. "TAR·MOZ", then "ART·ZOM".

 Furthermore, "MOZART" may appear vertically.